SoftTransformmakes it easy to adjust large numbers of control points by applying a falloff influence to the transformation for surrounding points.

 The Spherical distance includes all nearby points.

-The Along Surface traverses along the object being edited to find nearby points.
+The Along Object traverses along the object being edited to find nearby points.

 In previous versions, Rhino’s SoftTransform only worked with meshes and SubDs.
-In Rhino 9, curves and surfaces are also supported.
+In the Rhino WIP, curves, surfaces, and cages are also supported.

 SoftTransform also works with the new UVN aligned gumball.
 Adjacent unselected control points within the radius will also move along their respective control polygon directions according to the falloff.